Rate Limit Rules

 These parameters tell the system how to count incoming events for rate limiting purposes.
 See "How rate limits are enforced," below.

 Frequently, an admin will want to constrain user activity within short periods of time (e.g., only allow three login attempts per minute).
-However, the optimal setting for Time Frame will often be a much larger period of time.
-This is explained in more detail below, in the section on multi-tiered Thresholds.
+However, the optimal setting for Time frame will often be a much larger period of time.
+This is explained in more detail below: multi-tiered rate limiting.

 A list of one or more tags, separated by spaces.
-These will be attached to requests that have exceeded a Threshold.
+These will be attached to requests from traffic sources that have exceeded a rate limit.

 In addition to these admin-defined tags, the system also shows some Automatic Tags that will be attached as well.